Carly Binding: Solo career

-Her second (and final) album So Radiate was released on 3 July 2006.
+Her second (and final) album So Radiate was released on 3 July 2006 and featured 3 singles although these did not chart.
 Supporting this album, she undertook a tour of New Zealand with fellow singer-songwriter Donald Reid.

 In 2007, Binding was invited to play at the music festival SXSW which is held in Austin, Texas each year.
 This led to her spending a further four months in the US playing regular shows at venues on the Sunset Strip and surrounding areas in Los Angeles.